Proper Standing Desk and Treadmill Posture – A Complete Guide

 Additional Tips for Long-Term Comfort

-User Persona #6: The Long-Hour Worker “I work long shifts and often forget to take breaks.
+User Persona #6: “I have long shifts to work, and I sometimes forget to have a break.
 How can I maintain my comfort level while using a treadmill or standing desk?”

 How Often Do You Need to Take Breaks?